OfficeDev/O365-Win-Snippets/README.md

             return true;
         }
 Sometimes your story will need to run snippets in addition to the one that you're implementing.
 For example, if you want to update an event, you first need to use the `AddCalendarEventAsync()` method to create an event.
-Then you show how to update it.
+Then you can update it.
 Always be sure to use snippets that already exist in the operations file.
 If the operation you need doesn't exist, you'll have to create it and then include it in your story.
 It's a best practice to delete any entities that you create in a story, especially if you're working on anything other than a test or developer tenant.

 4. Add your story to the story collection in MainPageXaml.cs:

 	`StoryCollection.Add(new StoryDefinition() { GroupName = "Calendar", Title = "Create", RunStoryAsync = CalendarStories.TryCreateCalendarEventAsync });`

 5. Test your snippet.
 When you run the app, your snippet will appear as a new box in the grid.
 Select the box for your snippet, and then run it.
-Use this as an opportunity to debug your snippet, if necessary.
+Use this as an opportunity to debug your snippet.

 ## Next steps ##